-"I appreciate that he wants the music to have the mark of my particular voice as a composer and a person, and we're exploring how the cello can be another actor on the stage, integral to the telling of the story," she said.
+"I appreciate that he wants the music to have the mark of my particular voice as a composer and a person, and we're exploring how the cello can be another actor on the stage, integral to the telling of the story," she says.

 Fritz knows that the prison environment will be challenging for her, and has some wariness about going into all-male facilities.

 "I actually intend to meet regularly with a support committee of people from my Quaker meeting throughout the course of the production.
-In addition to helping me process my experiences, I imagine this will have the effect of amplifying the project's impact in a wider community," Fritz said.
+In addition to helping me process my experiences, I imagine this will have the effect of amplifying the project's impact in a wider community," Fritz says.

 She hopes that experiencing this play will help the inmates feel seen and valued.